Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Linkage studies have also been performed in specific populations or with specific clinical parameters to identify population-specific susceptibility genes or genes influencing disease phenotypes.

 The African American Hereditary Prostate Cancer study conducted a genome-wide linkage study of 77 families with four or more affected men.
-Multipoint HLOD scores of 1.3 to less than 2.0 were observed using markers that map to 11q22, 17p11, and Xq21.
-Analysis of the 16 families with more than six men with prostate cancer provided evidence for two additional loci: 2p21 (multipoint HLOD score = 1.08) and 22q12 (multipoint HLOD score = 0.91).[13,15] A smaller linkage study that included 15 African American hereditary prostate cancer families from the southeastern and southcentral Louisiana region identified suggestive linkage for prostate cancer at 2p16 (HLOD = 1.97) and 12q24 (HLOD = 2.21) using a 6,000 single nucleotide polymorphism (SNP) platform.
+Multipoint heterogeneity logarithm of the odds (HLOD) scores of 1.3 to less than 2.0 were observed using markers that map to 11q22, 17p11, and Xq21.
+Analysis of the 16 families with more than six men with prostate cancer provided evidence for two additional loci: 2p21 (multipoint HLOD score = 1.08) and 22q12 (multipoint HLOD score = 0.91).[16,17] A smaller linkage study that included 15 African American hereditary prostate cancer families from the southeastern and southcentral Louisiana region identified suggestive linkage for prostate cancer at 2p16 (HLOD = 1.97) and 12q24 (HLOD = 2.21) using a 6,000 single nucleotide variant (SNV) platform.
 Additional studies that include a larger number of African American families are needed to confirm these findings.

-In an effort to identify loci contributing to prostate cancer aggressiveness, linkage analyses have been performed in families with clinically high-risk features such as: Gleason grade 7 or higher, PSA of 20 ng/mL or higher, regional or distant cancer stage at diagnosis, or death from metastatic prostate cancer before age 65 years.
+In an effort to identify loci contributing to prostate cancer aggressiveness, linkage analyses have been performed in families with clinically high-risk features such as: Gleason score 7 or higher, PSA of 20 ng/mL or higher, regional or distant cancer stage at diagnosis, or death from metastatic prostate cancer before age 65 years.
 One study of 123 families with two or more affected family members with aggressive prostate cancer discovered linkage at chromosome 22q11 and 22q12.3-q13.1.
 These findings suggest that using a clinically defined phenotype may facilitate finding prostate cancer susceptibility genes.
 A fine-mapping study of 14 high-risk prostate cancer families has subsequently narrowed the genomic region of interest to an 880-kb region at 22q12.3.
 Another linkage analysis utilizing a higher resolution marker set in 348 families with aggressive prostate cancer found 8q24 to be a region with strong evidence of linkage.
 Additional regions of linkage with aggressive disease with LOD scores of 2 or higher included 1q43, 2q35, and 12q24.31.
 No candidate genes have been identified.
+Several studies of hereditary prostate cancer families are under way on the basis of next-generation sequencing (i.e., whole-exome sequencing) and dense genotyping arrays.
+Results from these efforts may provide further insight on inherited susceptibility in high-risk families.

-Because of potential confounders in this line of inquiry, validation in independent datasets is required to establish a true association.[19,20]
+Because of potential confounders in this line of inquiry, validation in independent datasets is required to establish a true association.[23,24]

 Case-control studies assessed site-specific prostate cancer susceptibility in the following genes: EMSY, KLF6, AMACR, NBN, CHEK2, AR, SRD5A2, ER-beta, CDH1, and the toll-like receptor genes.
 The clinical validity and utility of genetic testing for any of these genes to assess risk has not been established.
 Validation and prospective series are needed in order to prove clinical utility.